Ceejayski/Anime-otaku-API/README.md

 ## Main Features<a name = "features"></a>

 - A proper authentication system has been implemented using JWT.
 Users are able to create a new account and login/logout securely.
-- Users hazs two main roles: Admin and Users
+- Users has two main roles: Admin and Users
 - Admin can create, delete and update animes
 - Admin can also delete users
 - Users can see a list of different Animes.